Ephtolens/Deputweet/README.md

  - Save API Key, API Key Secret and Bearer Token.
 You'll be able to regenerate them later if you loose them
  - Click "Skip to dashboard"
  - On the left of the dashboard go to Project & App -> NameOfYourApp
+ - Set up AAuth1.0 with Read and Write authorizations (put random domain names in required fields)
  - Then, on the top of the screen click "Keys and tokens" and generate "Access Token and Secret", save them too !

  Here you go !
 You've made it.
 Your twitter account is all set up now.